Merkel's Bavarian allies praise tougher migrant stance but say it's not enough

 But Seehofer said differences remained and called for the deportation of a "demonstrable number" of refugees.
 He also reiterated his demand for a cap to be placed on the number of migrants coming here.
 Merkel has rejected such a cap.

-Support for Merkel would slip to 43 percent if she faced the SPD's Martin Schulz, the president of the European Parliament who is returning to German politics, rather than Gabriel.
+CSU member Manfred Weber, who also heads the conservative European People's Party (EVP) in the European Parliament, told taz newspaper the CSU would not join a coalition with the CDU after next year's election without an agreement on such a cap.

-The survey put support for Schulz at 36 percent in a dual with Merkel.
-The chancellor needs to resolve her party's differences with the CSU to run a united campaign.
+Senior CSU member Gerda Hasselfeldt told the Funke Mediengruppe newspaper chain the CDU had strengthened its conservative profile and that many of its positions now corresponded with the CSU's own.

-CSU member Manfred Weber, who also heads the conservative European People's Party (EVP) in the European Parliament, told taz newspaper the CSU would not join a coalition with the CDU after next year's election without a deal on a migrants cap.
+"The party congress is a good basis on which to go confidently into the 2017 election year together," she was quoted as saying.

-Reporting by Christian Goetz, Ralf Bode and Michelle Martin; Writing by Michelle Martin; Editing by Raissa Kasolowsky
+Greens leader Simone Peter was also critical of what she said was a shift to the right by the CDU on its refugee policy and said that forcing people to choose between two nationalities would seriously hinder integration.
+(Reporting by Christian Goetz, Ralf Bode and Michelle Martin; Writing by Michelle Martin; Editing by Raissa Kasolowsky)